cocalele/PureFlash/README.md

 ## 3.4 MetaDB
   MetaDB is a MariaDB cluster with HA.

-## 3.5 S5bd and S5kd
+## 3.5 pfbd
-  S5bd is user space client.
-Qemu
+  pfbd is user space client. also a virtio-block Qemu driver is provided in https://github.com/cocalele/qemu/tree/pfbd

 # networks ports
 49162  store node TCP port